ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 v-run-cli-cmd user composer require package
 ```

-This function runs a limited list of cli commands with dropped privileges as the specific hestia user
+This function runs a limited list of cli commands with dropped privileges as the specific linkpanel user

 ## v-schedule-letsencrypt-domain